How a Missing useCallback Triggered 10,000 API Requests Per Minute in Production

 90sspike onset

 Within 4 minutes, our rate limiter started blacklisting IP ranges.
-Users began receiving 429 errors — including active, paying customers mid-session.
-We rolled back the last deployment (a UI refresh to the product listing page) and the spike vanished within 60 seconds.
+Users began receiving 429s, which included active paying customers mid-session.
+We rolled back the last deployment, a UI refresh to the product listing page, and the spike vanished inside 60 seconds.
 The backend exhaled.
-The investigation began.
+Then the investigation started.

 The rollback confirmed the culprit was in the last deploy.
-But the team's working theory was wrong: we assumed a background polling loop had been accidentally set to a 1-second interval instead of 30 seconds.
-That's the standard reflex — look for a timer or interval gone haywire.
+Our working theory was wrong.
+We assumed a background polling loop had been accidentally set to a 1-second interval instead of 30 seconds.
+That's the reflex: look for a timer gone haywire.

 We combed through every setInterval and setTimeout in the diff.
 Nothing.
 Polling logic was unchanged.
-We then checked for a misconfigured React Query refetchInterval — also clean.
-The mistake was assuming the issue was intentional repetition, not unintended re-rendering.
-Twenty minutes wasted chasing a ghost.
+Then we checked for a misconfigured React Query refetchInterval.
+Also clean.
+The mistake was assuming the repetition was intentional rather than unintended re-rendering.
+Twenty minutes chasing a ghost.

 With the rollback live, I reproduced the issue locally by cherry-picking the offending commit onto a branch.
 React DevTools Profiler was the first tool: I opened the product listing page, typed a single character into the search input, and watched the flame graph.

-The ProductSearch component re-rendered continuously — not once per keystroke, but in a tight loop.
-The profiler recorded 47 renders in 2,000ms with no user input after the initial keystroke.
-Each render triggered a fetch call to /api/products/search.
-The component was burning the CPU and the network simultaneously.
+The ProductSearch component was re-rendering continuously.
+Not once per keystroke.
+A tight loop.
+The profiler recorded 47 renders in 2,000ms after the initial keystroke, with no further user input.
+Each render triggered a fetch to /api/products/search.
+The component was burning CPU and network at the same time.

 React Profiler — ProductSearch re-render storm